GuilhermeRossato/declarative-php/README.md

 ### Nested examples

-Elements can be combined to create more complex structures:
+Elements can be nested, the third, fourth, and other parameters can be other elements

 ```php
 use Rossato\Element;